autowarefoundation/autoware_ai_perception/lidar_point_pillars/README.md

 ## How to setup

-Setup the node using CUDANN and TensorRT support:
+Setup the node using cuDNN and TensorRT support:

 1. Download the pretrained file from [here](https://github.com/k0suke-murakami/kitti_pretrained_point_pillars).